Run, Then Think

 What was remembered first, it turned out, was her body.

 Her body stood up.
 Her body put the Bulgakov into her bag without closing the daily notebook properly, so that the spiral of it caught on the lining and tore a small new mouth in the seam she had been meaning, for a year, to mend.
-Her body picked up the ivory card with two fingers, the way one picks up a thing one has not yet decided whether to keep or to burn, and put it into the inside pocket of her coat, the one over the ribs, which was the pocket she used for things she did not want to lose and did not, quite, want to touch.
-Her body left three pounds on the table for a cup of tea that had cost two-eighty, because her body could not, at this moment, be trusted with arithmetic and had decided, sensibly, to overpay.
-Her body went out the door of the café, and turned left, which was not the way home, and walked.
+Her body picked up the ivory card with two fingers, the way one picks up a thing one has not yet decided whether to keep or to burn, and put it into the inside pocket of her coat, the one over the ribs, where she kept things she did not want to lose and did not, quite, want to touch.
+Her body left three pounds on the table for a tea that had cost two-eighty, because her body could not, at this moment, be trusted with arithmetic and had decided, sensibly, to overpay.
+Her body went out the door of the café, turned left, which was not the way home, and walked.

 It walked for some distance before the rest of her caught up.

 She was, she discovered when she next paid attention, on the canal path, three streets north of where she had any business being, walking at the pace of a person who has remembered the oven.
 The canal was the brown-green it always was.
-A heron, which she registered and did not, particularly, look at, was standing on one leg on the far bank with the patient cynicism of a heron.
+A heron stood on one leg on the far bank with the patient cynicism of a heron.
 Her ears were hot.
-Her hands, in the pockets of her coat, were doing the small involuntary thing hands do when they would like to be fists and have been told, by the better part of their owner, that they may not.
+Her hands, in her pockets, were doing the small involuntary thing hands do when they would like to be fists and have been told, by the better part of their owner, that they may not.

-She stopped.
 She made herself stop.
-She made herself stop by the simple expedient of stepping off the path onto the small triangle of grass beside the lock where the council had, some years ago, installed a bench in memory of someone called Edith, and sitting on Edith's bench, and putting her hands, palms down, on her thighs, the way she had not, in the café, allowed herself to put them on the table.
+She did it by the simple expedient of stepping off the path onto the triangle of grass by the lock, where the council had some years ago installed a bench in memory of someone called Edith, and sitting on Edith's bench, and putting her hands, palms down, on her thighs, the way she had not, in the café, let herself put them on the table.

 The hands shook.
 She watched them shake.
-She did not, she noted with a small private interest, mind very much that they shook, now that there was no one to see them; the shake was, she could tell, the body finishing a sentence the mind had been too polite to let it start.
+She did not, she noted with a small private interest, mind very much that they shook, now that there was no one to see; the shake was the body finishing a sentence the mind had been too polite to let it start.
 She let it finish.
 She counted, because counting was a thing one did, four in and seven out, twice, three times, until the hands were hands again and not small animals borrowed for an emergency.

-Panic, she wrote, in her head, because the notebook was in the bag and the bag was on the bench and she did not, yet, trust her hands with a pen, is a question that has not yet agreed to be a question.
-Panic is what a question feels like before you have given it permission to be answered.
+Panic, she wrote, in her head, because the notebook was in the bag and she did not yet trust her hands with a pen, is a question that has not yet agreed to be a question.
 The work, therefore — and she felt the small steadying click of a sentence locking into the shape of an instruction — is not to stop being afraid.
 The work is to translate.

 She translated.

 What had happened.
-A woman who knew her name for Lentar — not the city, the name, which she had written in a notebook in her kitchen and said aloud to no one — had sat down at her table in a café in which she had drunk tea twice a week for six years, and had named four specific features of a place Iyla had believed, until ten minutes ago, was the smallest and most private property she owned.
+A woman who knew her name for Lentar — not the city, the name, which she had written in a notebook in her kitchen and said aloud to no one — had sat down at her table, in a café where she had drunk tea twice a week for six years, and named four specific features of a place Iyla had believed, until ten minutes ago, was the smallest and most private property she owned.
 The woman had not asked her to confirm any of it.
-The woman had been, in fact, scrupulous about not asking her to confirm any of it, which was either the courtesy of a person who did not need confirmation or the cleverness of a person who knew that asking would have closed the door.
+The woman had been scrupulous about not asking, which was either the courtesy of a person who did not need confirmation or the cleverness of a person who knew that asking would have closed the door.
 Either was bad.
 The first was worse.

 What she knew, that she had not known an hour ago.
 One: there were others.
-There had, in the abstract, possibly been others; she had not, in the abstract, been arrogant enough to assume she was the only person on the planet who had stumbled into this particular cupboard.
-But abstract others and a woman in a grey coat with a folded map were not the same kind of others, and she had been carrying, she now saw, the quiet private assumption that the abstract ones, if they existed, did not know about her.
-The abstract ones knew about her.
+There had, in the abstract, possibly always been others; she had not been arrogant enough to assume she was the only person on the planet who had stumbled into this particular cupboard.
+But abstract others and a woman in a grey coat with a folded map were not the same kind of others, and she had been carrying, she now saw, the quiet assumption that the abstract ones, if they existed, did not know about her.
+They knew about her.
 Two: the knowing was old.
-The hand in the Bulgakov had been answering her twenty-year-old marginalia, which meant either the hand had been waiting eleven years to be read by the person who had written the questions, or — worse, more interesting — the hand had been answering every nineteen-year-old who annotated Bulgakovs in this branch, on the off chance one of them later turned out to be the kind of person who needed a door drawn for her.
+The hand in the Bulgakov had been answering her twenty-year-old marginalia, which meant either it had waited eleven years to be read by the girl who wrote the questions, or — worse, more interesting — it had been answering every nineteen-year-old who annotated Bulgakovs in this branch, on the chance that one of them later turned out to be the kind of person who needed a door drawn for her.
 She did not yet know which.
 Three: Lentar was not, strictly speaking, only hers.
-Saroya had said it with the small kindness of a person who had once heard the same sentence and had not, on the whole, been very brave about it.
+Saroya had said it with the kindness of a person who had once heard the same sentence and had not, on the whole, been very brave about it.
 The coin on the windowsill had been telling her this for three days.
-She had not, until a woman said it to her in a coat, been ready to be told.
+She had only now been ready to be told.

 Questions.
-She made herself, sitting on Edith's bench, write the questions in her head in the order of their tractability, because tractability was the only sorting she could perform without paper and because sorting was, she had learned over a long acquaintance with her own mind, the form panic could not survive in.
-What was the cheapest action she could take that would tell her the most?
+She made herself rank them in the order of their tractability, because tractability was the only sorting she could perform without paper, and because sorting was, she had found, the form panic could not survive in.
+What was the cheapest action that would tell her the most?
 Going home was not it; going home was the action of a person who had already decided to be hunted.
-Calling the number was not it either; calling the number was the action of a person who had decided to be recruited.
-Returning on Friday was the interesting action, because returning on Friday — not approaching, not speaking, simply being in the room with Saroya at a different table reading a book — was the action of a person who had decided to be a researcher.
-She was, she remembered with the small surprise of a person remembering a useful fact about herself, a researcher.
+Calling the number was not it; calling the number was the action of a person who had already decided to be recruited.
+Returning on Friday was the interesting action — not approaching, not speaking, simply being in the room with Saroya at a different table, reading a book — because it was the action of a person who had decided to be a researcher.
+She was, she remembered, a researcher.
 She had, with a coin and an apple and a notebook, already proven that the way she did this kind of thing was to set up the experiment and watch the variable.
 Saroya was a variable.
-Saroya had, in fact, very obligingly told her where the variable would be at three o'clock on Friday.
+Saroya had, very obligingly, told her where the variable would be at three o'clock on Friday.

 She felt, sitting there, the small ordinary pleasure of a problem becoming a problem.
-It was not, she noted, that she was no longer afraid.
+It was not that she was no longer afraid.
 She was still afraid.
-The fear was sitting next to her on the bench like a polite dog she had not asked for and could not, today, send home.
+The fear sat next to her on the bench like a polite dog she had not asked for and could not, today, send home.
 But the fear was no longer driving.
-The fear had been moved, by the small administrative trick of being given questions to hold, into the passenger seat, where it could look out of the window and make occasional comments and not, particularly, steer.
+It had been moved, by the administrative trick of being given questions to hold, into the passenger seat, where it could look out of the window and make the occasional comment and not, particularly, steer.

-She did, then, something she would later, in the notebook, want to remember she had done.
 She got out the daily notebook.
-She tore the small new mouth in the seam of her bag a little wider getting it out, and she did not, this time, mind.
+She tore the new mouth in the seam a little wider getting it out, and this time did not mind.
 She turned to a fresh page.
-At the top of the page she wrote, in the hand that had finally learned to make its gs sit down: Rules for the next part.
+At the top she wrote, in the hand that had finally learned to make its gs sit down: Rules for the next part.
 And underneath, because she had learned at twenty-three that a rule unwritten was a rule unkept:

 One.
 I do not run from a thing until I have named what I am running from.
 Running is a tool.
 It is not a posture.

 Two.
 I do not call the number.
-Not because I will never call the number.
-Because today is not the day to call the number, and I am, today, the kind of tired that mistakes any open door for the right one.
+Not because I will never call it.
+Because today is not the day, and I am, today, the kind of tired that mistakes any open door for the right one.

 Three.
 I go to the café on Friday.
 I do not sit at my table.
 I sit at the table by the door, because the table by the door is the table a person sits at who has decided, in advance, the terms on which she will leave.

 Four.
 Before Friday I tell one person.
 Not the whole thing.
-Enough of the thing that if I do not come home on Friday someone in the world has the shape of what to ask.
+Enough that if I do not come home on Friday, someone in the world has the shape of what to ask.
 She paused over this one.
-She wrote, after a moment, Mr. Behr, and underlined it once, and then, because underlining was a kind of promise and she did not yet, quite, want to make it, she put a small question mark after the underline.
+She wrote, after a moment, Mr. Behr, and underlined it once; and then, because underlining was a kind of promise and she did not yet quite want to make it, she put a small question mark after the underline.
 The question mark was honest.
 She let it stand.

 Five.
 I do not, between now and Friday, go to Lentar.
 She looked at this rule for a long time.
-She wanted, she discovered with the small unsentimental clarity of a person who has just been told her private country has a coastline, very badly to go to Lentar.
-She wanted to go and walk the third street and look at the scrivener and find out whether the man who had told her his name without telling her his name was, today, still where she had left him, or whether he had — and the thought arrived with the small specific cold of a thought one has been refusing — been left by her, in a place that other people now knew the name of, without warning.
-She wanted to go and warn him.
-She wanted to go and ask him what opening correspondence meant, in his language, because she suspected his language had a word for it and hers, today, did not.
-She wanted, more shamefully, to go and check — to put her hand on the lip of the fountain and confirm that the fountain was hers, the way one returns to a flat one has just discovered is being shown by an estate agent and walks through the rooms touching the furniture.
-She did not, she thought, trust herself in Lentar this afternoon.
-She did not trust what she might, in the small panicked way of a person establishing ownership, do there.
+She wanted, with the unsentimental clarity of a person just told her private country has a coastline, very badly to go.
+She wanted to walk the third street and find the man who had told her his name without telling her his name — to warn him, or to ask him what opening correspondence meant in his language, because she suspected his language had a word for it and hers, today, did not.
+She wanted, more shamefully, to go and check — to put her hand on the lip of the fountain and confirm the fountain was hers, the way one returns to a flat one has discovered is being shown by an estate agent and walks the rooms touching the furniture.
+She did not trust herself in Lentar this afternoon.
+She did not trust what she might, in the panicked way of a person establishing ownership, do there.
 She wrote, after the rule, in smaller letters: because a frightened author writes badly, and I will not write Lentar badly because a woman in a coat sat down at my table.

-She closed the notebook.
-She put it back in the bag.
-She sat for another minute on Edith's bench in the thin grey October light, with the heron still on its one leg on the far bank, and she let her shoulders, which had been somewhere up near her ears since approximately the word Lentar, come down by the small increments shoulders use when they have not been given permission to come down all at once.
+She closed the notebook and put it back in the bag.
+She sat another minute on Edith's bench in the thin grey October light, the heron still on its one leg on the far bank, and let her shoulders, which had been somewhere up near her ears since approximately the word Lentar, come down by the small increments shoulders use when they have not been given permission to come down all at once.

 She thought, this is the work.
 Not the door.
 Not the apple.
 Not the city.
-This — the bench, the list, the polite dog of the fear, the question mark after Mr. Behr's name.
-This is the part of it nobody draws a door for.
+This — the bench, the list, the fear in its seat, the question mark after Mr. Behr's name.
+This is the part nobody draws a door for.
 This is the part you have to draw yourself.

-She stood up.
+She stood.
 Her hands were her hands.
-She put them in her pockets, the right one over the ribs where the ivory card was, and she felt, through the wool, the small upright edge of it pressed into the paper harder than necessary, and she did not, particularly, mind.
+She put them in her pockets, the right one over the ribs where the card was, and felt through the wool its small upright edge, pressed into the paper harder than necessary, and did not, particularly, mind.

 She went home the long way, on purpose, by streets she did not usually take, because a person who has just been found should, at minimum, make the finding of her the second time a small piece of work.